 Now take turns to discuss how you feel when you look at where your time goes.
 Identify the smallest change you can make that would restore your sense of balance and meaningfulness, or increase it.
 List any practical actions you need to take.

-There are many more exercises that illuminate meaningfulness in a one to one relationship in the book The Map of Meaning.
+There are many more exercises that illuminate meaningfulness in a one to one relationship in the book The Map of Meaningful Work.
 Alternatively we can run workshops for you that will help you to increase your ability to understand and create meaningful work and a meaningful life.
+Please contact us.